 Have you ever thought about the role of wild plants for the survival of humans in Alberta throughout history?
 Let's travel back to the early 1800s to explore and role-play how different groups of people have used both native and introduced plants as food, medicine, tools, jewelry, and dye.

 Your family - along with the other participating families - will imagine the story of a group of Blackfoot people living on the land, an early Ranching family starting their first ranch, a group of Metis people trapping and trading to adapt to the European dominance of the land and a family of fFarmers looking to buy land to grow crops.

-By following clues and your herbal guide, Julie Walker, you will be taken on a Full Circle Adventure throughout the Leighton Art Centre landscape to find the plant you need for medicine, for food, to make tools, to feed the Elk you depend on, or to bead your outfit.
+By following clues and your herbal guide, Julie Walker, you will be taken on a Full Circle Adventure throughout the Leighton Art Centre landscape to find the plants you need for medicine, for food, to make tools, to feed the Elk you depend on or to bead your outfit.

-Have a great family and team building day discovering the beauty and history of the foothills of Southern Alberta.
-Make a full day of it and pack a lunch to enjoy on the LAC's property after the workshop concludes.
+Have a great family- and team-building day discovering the beauty and history of the foothills of Southern Alberta.
+Make a full day of it and pack a lunch to enjoy on the LAC's property following the workshop (weather permitting).

-Julie Walker graduated from the University of Calgary with a degree in Physical education and a major in Outdoor Pursuits.
+Julie Walker graduated from the University of Calgary with a degree in Physical Education, majoring in Outdoor Pursuits.
 After decades of outdoor guiding she has become intimate with the ecology and plants of the foothills and Eastern slopes of the Rockies.
-Since 2008 she has been learning about, steeping, teaching and cooking with wild edibles.
-Julie is also a nature educator, running school programs for Full Circle Adventures, Canadian Parks and Wilderness Society.
+Since 2008 she has been studying, steeping, cooking with and teaching about wild edibles.
+Julie is also a nature educator, running school programs for Full Circle Adventures, Canadian Parks and Wilderness society.
 She truly loves to share all she has learned about our wild nature!